 Starting at 1.5MV/m, press the button labeled Optimize Phase.

-Press the button labled Click to Update Lorentz on the main VI.
+Press the button labeled Click to Update Lorentz on the main VI.

 In the left tab labeled Autostep, press the button labeled Click to Run Auto Step.

 The Autostep algorithm will decrement the attenuation slider control such that gradient changes by the value entered in the Step Size control.

+Multipacting Processing

+The SNS cavities have a multipacting barrier that is theoretically between 8 – 14MV/m.

+When the barrier is reached, field emission will increase dramatically and multipacting induced quenching will occur.

+To process through the barrier, increase the incident power until the multipacting induced quenching occurs.

+Sit at the gradient until the current portion of the barrier is processed.
+As each portion of the barrier is processed, increase the power to continue processing through the barrier.

+While processing, keep the field emission below 10R/hr and the incident power below 100W.
+It should be noted that the multipacting barrier can return after processing through the first time.

+After processing through the first time, incrementally reduce power to verify the cavity no longer has the barrier.

 Check the following conditions:

 the CW measurement of incident power is below 100W to avoid overheating cables

-the CW measurement of dewar radiation is below 0.5mR/hr
+the CW measurement of Dewar radiation is below 20mR/hr

 the cavity is not quenching